 All filters with a MERV rating of 5 should catch most of the common nuisances, such as pollen, pet dander and dust.
 Some filters assert they can catch mold spores, but we suggest having a professional get rid of mold instead of trying to mask the trouble with a filter.

 Often the packaging indicates how frequently your filter should be exchanged.
 In our experience, the accordion-style filters last longer, and are worth the extra expense.

 Filters are created from differing materials, with one-use fiberglass filters being standard.
 Polyester and pleated filters trap more debris but may limit your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might tempted to use a HEPA filter, keep in mind that's like putting a MERV 16 filter in your comfort equipment.
 It’s highly doubtful your unit was created to work with level of resistance.
-If you’re worried about indoor air quality in Calgary, consider installing a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This product works along with your comfort system.